LukeTully/vue-crypto-list-exercise/README.md

     - Vuex for state management
     - Forked webpack-exports-loader (on my github) to fix how it wraps legacy non es6 modules (PR coming soon)

-- Things that I didn't spend a ton of time on
+- Things that I intentionally didn't spend a ton of time on
     - CSS.
 It's really hacked together.
     - Design.
 Takes more time than I'm able to devote to this.
 It doesn't break horribly.
+    - Error handling.
+I'm aware.